Why Campbell

 Campbell vs Los Gatos vs San Jose?

 CUHSD has 5 comprehensive high schools spanning a wide ranking range: Leigh High (U.S. News #83 California, south-Campbell / Almaden / Cambrian-adjacent), Westmont (#103), Branham (#127), Prospect (#255, west Campbell), Del Mar (#574, north Campbell).
-The single largest school-related Campbell pricing variable is which CUHSD school the address feeds; the spread between Leigh-attendance and Del Mar-attendance single-family is consistently $200K-$500K for comparable square footage.
+Which Campbell Union High School District (CUHSD) school an address feeds is a meaningful school-related Campbell pricing variable; attendance assignment is set by parcel and third-party rankings differ by school, so verify the exact assignment with the CUHSD registrar before an offer.

 Does Lily Garipova speak Russian for Campbell transactions?

 Yes.
-Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Campbell and the central South Bay in either Russian or English.
+Russian is Lily native language.
+Lily represents Russian-speaking buyers and sellers in Campbell and the central South Bay in either English or Russian.
 Russian-language Campbell page: lilygaripova.com/ru/campbell-realtor/.

 What is the downtown Campbell Avenue walkable district actually like?

 Downtown Campbell Avenue is roughly six blocks of historic two-story brick frontage between Winchester Blvd and Railway Ave, repaved and pedestrian-prioritized in a 2010s streetscape project.
-The Sunday Campbell Farmers Market on Campbell Avenue (year-round, ~100 vendors) is a regional South Bay draw and the largest farmers market in the central South Bay.
+The Sunday Campbell Farmers Market on Campbell Avenue (year-round, ~100 vendors) is a regional South Bay draw.
 Restaurants are dense and independent (Aqui, Sushi Confidential, Liquid Bread, Orchard City Kitchen).
 The downtown is walk-everywhere for residents within ~0.5 mile, which is roughly the Campbell Park / Hamilton Ave triangle.

 How does the Leigh High premium actually price into single-family in Campbell?